GuiCintra27/wishlist-Prisma-/README.md

 This server project was built using [Node](https://nodejs.org/en/). \
 His construction language is [TypeScript](https://www.typescriptlang.org/pt/). \
-Cors, Express, Joi and Pg are some of librarys that the project use to run.
+Integration with database is done with [prisma](https://www.prisma.io/) Cors, Express, Joi and Pg are some of librarys that the project use to run.

 ## Database

-The database used in the project is PostgreSql.\
-The database dump is in the `dump.sql` file.\
-First create the database with name **wishlist**, after, just copy the content in that file and paste in your database.
+To create the database is just configure the DATABASE_URL variable within .env file and run `npx prisma migrate dev` in terminal.\

+This comand will create and populate de database, if not populate it, jus run `npm run prisma:seed`;

 ## Available Scripts